token47/duetcfgen/README.md

 Sugestions are welcome.

-PS: the .py, .toml and .jinja files for a python port which is ongoing, but already functional
+PS: the .py, .toml and .jinja files for a python port which is ongoing, but already functional, although not necessarily updated at the same time as the shell version.